Go to All Blogs | Birding in Norfolk Blog | Second Year Birding in Norfolk Blog| Our UK Office | UK Birding Tours

 All our birding tours | European Birding Tours | Norfolk Birding Day Tours | Suffolk Birding Day Tours

 Posted on 16 May 2022.

-This blog was first posted on 16 May 2022, then updated on 6 June 2022, with regular updates planned.
-Please scroll down for the 6 June update.
+This blog was first posted on 16 May 2022, then updated on 6 June 2022, then with a brief update on 12 September 2022 (too much foreign birding!).
+Please scroll down for the June and September updates.

 A “January 100” and an exciting spring

 2022 has been my third year at the British office of Birding Ecotours in Norwich, Norfolk, and what a spectacular birding year it has been so far!
 It’s been even better than the first two years.
 In January I birded hard, to try and see how many bird species it was possible to see in Norfolk in the calendar month of January – please read about this story here.